Davie, Florida • Primary-source investigative summary

 🌐

-Disclosure of LEARN sharing scope
+Disclosure of all interagency data sharing agreements

 📊